7 Best Hammock Carabiners: Rankings & Reviews

 Hammock Strap Compatibility Check

-Most hammock tree straps have a 0.5-inch or 1-inch width.
+Most hammock tree straps are 1-1.5 inches wide.
 Because of this, we wanted to check that each carabiner could fit straps of these widths.

-Every carabiner was able to fit both 0.5-inch and 1-inch straps.
+Every carabiner was able to fit both 1-inch and 1.5-inch straps.

 Clipping & Unclipping Tests